vinceskahan/v5wiki/Raspberry-Pi.md

 ###Use a high-quality SD card###

 The SD card supplied with most RPis seems to be of very low quality.
 Make sure you use a good, Class 10 card.
-User William Phelps reports, "You can usually spota failing card by watching the kernel I/O wait time.
-Once the card starts to go, the I/O wait time will increase significantly.
+User William Phelps reports, "You can usually spot a failing card by watching the kernel I/O wait time.
+Once the card starts to go, the I/O wait time will increase significantly."

 Many users have had good luck with the better Sandisk SD cards.
 In increasing order of quality (and expense):